overlay-market/overlay-docs/docs/Funded Trader Program/02-Start-Evaluation.md

 During evaluation:

 - You trade using your locked collateral.
-- You must reach both:
+- You must reach:
   - The required trading volume
   - The required net PnL target
+  - The minimum trading days threshold

-Both conditions must be satisfied to qualify.
+All conditions must be satisfied to qualify.

 There are no daily loss limits or maximum drawdown rules.